Carlos Alcaraz: 2022: US Open champion, world No. 1

-At Wimbledon, Alcaraz beat Jan-Lennard Struff in a close five-setter before defeating Tallon Griekspoor and Oscar Otte in straight sets.
-He lost to Jannik Sinner in the fourth round.
-Alcaraz then reached the final of the Hamburg Open, where he was defeated by Lorenzo Musetti.
-This was the first ATP final he had ever lost.
-Nevertheless, this result took him to a new career-high ranking of world No. 5 on July 25; he became the youngest male player to enter the top 5 since Nadal in 2005.
-Alcaraz reached and lost a second consecutive final at the Croatia Open, to Jannik Sinner.
-This resulted in another new career-high ranking of world No. 4 on 1 August.

-Playing the Canadian Open for the first time in his career, Alcaraz received a bye into the second round, where he was upset by Tommy Paul.
-He reached the quarterfinals of the Cincinnati Open, where he lost to Cameron Norrie.

-Alcaraz then entered the US Open for the second time in his career.
-Prior to the tournament, Alcaraz, Rafael Nadal, Casper Ruud, Daniil Medvedev, and Stefanos Tsitsipas were all in contention to take over the world No. 1 ranking.
-Alcaraz made it through the first three rounds without dropping a set.
-In the fourth round, he defeated former champion Marin Čilić in five sets, and became the youngest man to reach back-to-back US Open quarterfinals in the Open Era.
+Alcaraz's North American swing did not start well: he was upset by Tommy Paul in his debut at the Canadian Open, and Cameron Norrie in the quarterfinals of the Cincinnati Open.
+Prior to the US Open, Alcaraz, Rafael Nadal, Casper Ruud, Daniil Medvedev, and Stefanos Tsitsipas were all in contention to take over the world No. 1 ranking.
+In the fourth round, Alcaraz defeated former champion Marin Čilić in five sets, and became the youngest man to reach back-to-back US Open quarterfinals in the Open Era.
 In the quarterfinals, Alcaraz saved a match point in the fourth set before recovering to win in five sets against Jannik Sinner.
 The match lasted five hours and fifteen minutes, and recorded the latest finish in the history of the tournament at 2:50AM EST. Alcaraz played a third consecutive five-setter to defeat Frances Tiafoe.

-He then faced 5th seed Casper Ruud in a final where both players were in contention for the world No. 1 ranking.
-Alcaraz won the match in four sets to claim his first major title.
+Carlos Alcaraz, Swiss Indoors Basel 2022.